zukunft/zukunft.com/docs/code_functions_all.md

     \-- dsp_last
         \-- change_link - display the last change related to one object (word, formula, value, verb, ...)
     \-- add
         \-- change_link - similar to add_link, but additional fix the references as a text for fast displaying
-    \-- add_ref
-        \-- change_link - similar to add_link, but additional fix the references as a text for fast displaying
     \-- load_dummy
         \-- ref_type_list - adding the ref types used for unit tests to the dummy list